Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 ## Citizen Science loop step-wised co-creation

 This section showcases the process, tools and results obtained when applying the GREENGAGE CO-enabling approach to a real use-case, namely, “reflection on the suitability and air quality of important points of interest (POIs) within the campus of the University of Deusto in Bilbao, Spain”.
 The following subsections describe the different steps completed towards fulfilling the CS loop for this thematic co-exploration.
-Notice that to coordinate the execution of this co-creation process, a new process was defined in the Collaborative Environment as shown in the following [figure](#fig-collaborative-environment)).
+Notice that to coordinate the execution of this co-creation process, a new process was defined in the Collaborative Environment as shown in the following [figure](#fig-collaborative-environment).

 <a id="fig-collaborative-environment"></a>
 ![GREENGAGE's Collaborative Environment](./assets/colaborative-environment-spec.png)